Okay, so we’ve made oobleck, or sensory goop, many, many times over the years.

 Oobleck is a non-Newtonian fluid.

 Which means that it is a pressure-dependent substance.
-Increasing pressure on oobleck increases its viscosity or thickness.
+Increasing pressure on goop increases its viscosity or thickness.
 If you poke at it quickly, it feels like a solid.
 But if you hold some in your hand, it will ooze out of your fingers like a liquid.

 Just for reference, other non-Newtonian fluids include quicksand and Silly Putty.